alsmola/graphgrc/nist80053/si-3.md

-# SI-3 - Malicious Code Protection
+# NIST 800-53v5 - SI-3 - Malicious Code Protection
 - Implement \[ Assignment:  \] malicious code protection mechanisms at system entry and exit points to detect and eradicate malicious code;
 - Automatically update malicious code protection mechanisms as new releases are available in accordance with organizational configuration management policy and procedures;
 - Configure malicious code protection mechanisms to: